turn/DataMine/doc/DataMine_IDL.md

 ## An Implementation in JSON

 JSON is a language ....
 (Check the reference).
-Considering its flexibity and representative, JSON is a good candidate to describe the DataMine schema.
+Considering its flexibility and representative, JSON is a good candidate to describe the DataMine schema.

 Specifically a DataMine schema is represented as a set of key-value pairs.
-At the topest level, there are two attributes:
+At the top level, there are two attributes:

 - *schema* specifies the name of the schema.
 - *table_list* is an array of tables in the schema.